agap-0251/E-Tracker/README.md

 Also add your own SECRET key which will be used while hashing the password.This website also has user authentication and authorization using Bcrypt, Jwt, validator.So, have fun...

+#### The website is live on vercel https://e-tracker-frontend-git-main-agap-0251.vercel.app/